Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

-\textbf{Effects of different components.} Table \ref{table:ablation3} summarizes the effects of different design components on Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ Foggy Cityscapes~\cite{FoggyCity}.
+\textbf{Effects of each component on different tasks.} Table \ref{table:ablation3} summarizes the effects of each designed component on cross-domain object detection and semantic segmentation.
+The former is conducted on Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ Foggy Cityscapes~\cite{FoggyCity}.
+The latter is adapted from Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyCity,FoggyDriving}.
 The GPA~\cite{GPA} baseline is $39.5\%$.
 By adding the DC and SAR sequentially, we boost the mAP with an additional $+3.0\%$ and $+2.7\%$, achieving $42.5\%$ and $45.2\%$, respectively.
-These improvements in object detection show the effects of individual components of our proposed approach.
-It also reveals that these two components are complementary and together they significantly promote the performance.
+Similarly, we boost the AdaptSegNet~\cite{AdaptSegNet} baseline by $+4.1\%$ and $+1.7\%$, achieving $33.5\%$ and $35.2\%$, respectively.
+These improvements in two tasks reveal the effects of individual components of our approach.
+It also shows that these two components are complementary and together they significantly promote the performance.